Max Korzh

-Biography
+Early life

+Korzh was born in 1988 in the city of Luninyets, which was then part of the Byelorussian SSR in the Soviet Union.
+His parents were both entrepreneurs, and through them he is distantly related to Vasily Korzh, a Hero of the Soviet Union.
 At a young age, Max Korzh was enrolled into music school by his parents.
-At the age of 16, Korzh started his first band called "Lun Clan", alongside his friends but the band didn't last long and dissolved.
+At the age of 16, Korzh started his first band called "Lun Clan", which stood for Luninyets clan, alongside his friends but the band didn't last long and dissolved.
+Lun Clan performed in the Belarusian language, and in 2007 they released their debut album "Razmaulyay sa mnoy pa-belarusku", consisting of eight songs.
+The band broke up in 2010 after performing for the last time at a festival dedicated to Belarusian-language rap music.
 Korzh was a part of a couple other projects, although none of them proved to be successful.

 Korzh recorded his first solo song while studying at Belarusian State University; the biggest university in Belarus.
 During the 3rd year of studying at the university, he decided to drop out and concentrate on his music career.
-He borrowed $300 from his mom, went to a studio and recorded "Nebo Pomozhet Nam" (English: "Sky Will Help Us") and posted it on VKontakte, the biggest Russian social network.
+He borrowed $300 from his mom, went to a studio and recorded "Nebo pomozhet nam" (English: "Sky Will Help Us") and posted it on VKontakte, the biggest Russian social network.
 Shortly after he was enlisted in the military.
-The co-producers of the "Nebo Pomozhet Nam" were electronic duo "Magic Sound".
+The co-producers of the "Nebo pomozhet nam" were electronic duo "Magic Sound".
 When he returned from military service, he learned that the song went viral and gotten big in Belarus.
-The track "Nebo Pomozhet Nam" (English: "Sky Will Help Us") garnered a big following and got airtime on the radio.
+The track "Nebo pomozhet nam" (English: "Sky Will Help Us") garnered a big following and got airtime on the radio.
 To make it gain more popularity, Korzh then proceeded to send the track to various Minsk DJ's for them to play at parties.

-In October 2024, a Telegram channel close to GUBOPiK wrote that Max Korzh left Belarus after being summoned “for a talk” for political reasons.